bitwarden/helm-charts/charts/self-host/README.md

 The purpose of this chart is to enable the deployment of [Bitwarden](https://bitwarden.com/) to different Kubernetes environments.
 This chart is built for usage across multiple Kubernetes hosting scenarios.

+> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource is deprecated and will be removed in a future major release.
+New deployments should use **Gateway API** instead — see the [Gateway API](#gateway-api) section.
+As of chart 2.0.0, `general.ingress.enabled` defaults to `false`; existing users upgrading from 1.x must explicitly set it to `true` in their values to keep using Ingress.
+The Ingress examples in this README are preserved as a reference for users mid-migration.

 ## Requirements

 - Kubectl